dlateg/Cypress-coin-exchange-api-tests/README.md

-# This is a cypress framework(Gherkin feature files + javascript step files) designed to fetch a that navigates to the websites and fetches the coins
+# This is a cypress framework(Gherkin feature files + javascript step files) designed to fetch the exchnage market data, the first seeen time for selected coins and the historic data for selected coins from the coinranking api
 1. Install node

 You can download node.js or visit https://nodejs.org/en/download/package-manager/#windows